 You’ll see a message “Add this card to the page to begin computing this visualization.”

-- Add the card to the Data Lens page to initialize it and make it available to publisher for every Data Lens page made from that same source dataset.
+- Add the card to the Data Lens page to initialize it and make it available to publish for every Data Lens page made from that same source dataset.

 - The card will show in customize mode on Data Lens page with message “This visualization is being computed.
 Check back in a few minutes.”
 This means that the process has started.